-The reality, however, is that credit cards are not the problem.
-In fact, the smartest consumers know that it is a good thing to be credit card lovers as long as they don’t carry a balance.
+But for other people, credit cards are not the problem.
+In fact, the smartest consumers know that it is a good thing to carry and use a card as long as they don’t carry a balance.
 When you don’t carry a balance, you won’t have to worry about accumulated interests and fees.

 In addition to this, you can also pay your bills automatically when you have a credit card.
 This allows for easier management of all financial liabilities.